thavlik/vpn-operator/README.md

 Note: Some VPN services like SurfShark reserve the right to ban you for abusing their generous "unlimited devices" policies.
 In such cases, it's recommended to use a relatively low `spec.maxSlots` for the `Provider`.

 ### Scaling
 While the controller code is fully capable of concurrent reconciliations, scaling is not as simple as increasing the number of replicas in the deployments.
-I have ideas for how to scale horizontally, so please open an issue if you encounter problems scaling vertically.
+I have ideas for how to scale horizontally, so please open an issue if you encounter problems with scaling vertically.

 ### Development
 Notes on the operator code itself can be found in [operator/README.md](operator/README.md).